Crops in silico Project

 An ability to computationally mimic the growth, development and response of crops to the environment will allow researchers to conduct many more experiments than can realistically be achieved in the field.
 Designing more sustainable crops to increase productivity depends on complex interactions between genetics, environment, and ecosystem.
 Therefore, creation of an in silico — computer simulation — platform that can link models across different biological scales, from cell to ecosystem level, has the potential to provide more accurate simulations of plant response to the environment than any single model could alone.

 As a leader in plant biology, crop sciences and computer science, Illinois is uniquely positioned to head this initiative.
 Developments in high-performance computing, open-source version-controlled software, advanced visualization tools, and functional knowledge of plants make achieving the concept realistic.
-The interdisciplinary Crops in silico (Cis) team will take advantage of resources in the National Center for Supercomputing Applications (NCSA) and the Institute for Sustainability, Energy, and Environment (iSEE) — and its academic and research expertise in plant biology, crop sciences, and bioengineering — to build a user-friendly platform for plant scientists around the globe who are working on the food security challenge.
+The interdisciplinary Crops in silico (Cis) team will take advantage of funding from the Foundation for Food & Agriculture Research (FFAR) resources in the National Center for Supercomputing Applications (NCSA) and the Institute for Sustainability, Energy, and Environment (iSEE) — and its academic and research expertise in plant biology, crop sciences, and bioengineering — to build a user-friendly platform for plant scientists around the globe who are working on the food security challenge.

 - Summer 2020 Progress Update

 - Cis Symposium, Workshop & Hackathon 2019

 - Cis 2.0: New $5M Grant Allows Researchers to Take Next Steps

 - Foundation for Food & Ag Research Supports Cis